sidmulajkar/sidsblog/sidmulajkar/content/posts/setting-up-pihole-as-a-recursive-dns-server.md

 categories: [pihole, dns, blogs]
 tags: [pihole, dns, blogs, recursive-dns]
 date: 2021-03-30T16:04:37+05:30
+description: "setting up recursive dns using pihole for raspberrypi"
 draft: false
 ---

+**Got an old Raspberry Pi lying around?
+Hate seeing ads while browsing the web?
+Pi-hole is an open source software project that blocks ads for all devices on your home network by routing all advertising servers into nowhere.
+What's best is it takes just a few minutes to set up.**

 ![Pihole](/images/pihole-rdns/logo.png)

 ### What is a Pi-hole?
-Network-wide ad blocking via your own Linux hardware
+Network-wide ad blocking via your own Linux hardware.
 The Pi-hole® is a DNS sinkhole that protects your devices from unwanted content, without installing any client-side software.

 ##### Web Interface